vl35c/azalea/render/docs.md

 `radius` - corner radius of the interactor\
 `rect` - the pygame.Rect encompassing the interactor\
 `text` - string to be rendered on the interactor\
-`text-color` - color of the string to be rendered on the interactor\
+`text_color` - color of the string to be rendered on the interactor\
 `width` - width of the interactor\
 `window` - the global window that the program uses\
 `x` - x position of the top left of the interactor\